 Another trick to get the milk flowing is to think about all that good bonding you squeezed in with your baby on maternity leave.
 Advocate for yourself with the laws and documentation if you need to.
 It’s not as intimidating as you may think.
 Most supervisors are actually quite supportive.

-Head on over the exclusive library now to get a free pumping schedule for work and also a free pumping sign for your door!
-If you don’t have exclusive access yet it’s okay.
-You can still sign up by entering your email below.
+Just enter your email below to get a free pumping schedule for work and also a free pumping sign for your door!

 Sharing is caring